google/orbax/docs/index.md

 ## Introduction

-Orbax is a library providing training utilities for JAX users.
+Orbax is a namespace providing training utilities for JAX users.
 At the moment, it only provides a checkpointing library, detailed below.